Skip to main content

 312 877 5436

-Seven years after launching her namesake gallery in Seattle, Mariane Ibrahim moved the space to Chicago in 2019.
-In September 2021, the gallery opened its inaugural European space in Paris and in 2023 it opened a third space in Mexico City.
+Seven years after launching her namesake gallery in Seattle in 2012, Mariane Ibrahim relocated the space to Chicago in 2019.
+In September 2021, the gallery opened its first European location in Paris, followed by a third space in Mexico City in February 2023.

 Artists Represented: